History of Philadelphia: Colonial era

-By 1682, the area of modern Philadelphia was inhabited by about fifty Europeans, mostly subsistence farmers live in and around the Wicaco settlement.
+By 1682, the area of modern Philadelphia was inhabited by about fifty Europeans, mostly subsistence farmers living in and around the Wicaco settlement.

-Founding

-In 1681, as part of a repayment of a debt, King Charles II granted William Penn a charter for what would become the Pennsylvania colony.
-Shortly after receiving the charter, Penn said he would lay out "a large Towne or Citty in the most Convenient place upon the Delaware River for health & Navigation."
-Penn wanted the city to live peacefully in the area, without a fortress or walls, so he bought the land from the Lenape.
-The legend is that Penn made a treaty of friendship with Lenape chief Tammany under an elm tree at Shackamaxon, in what became the city's Kensington District.
+Penn later journeyed up the river and founded Philadelphia with a core group of accompanying Quakers and others seeking religious freedom on lands he purchased from the local chieftains of the Lenape or Delaware nation.
+Penn himself designed the layout of the city, based in part on the city design of the Latin tract Utopia by Thomas More.
+This began a long period of peaceful co-operation between the colony and the Delaware, in contrast to the frictions between the tribe and the Swedish and Dutch colonists.
+However, the new colonists would not enjoy such easy relations with the rival and territorial Conestoga peoples to the west for a number of decades as the English Quaker and German Anabaptist, Lutheran and Moravian settlers attracted to the religiously tolerant colony worked their way northwest up the Schuylkill and due west south of the hill country into the breadbasket lands along the lower Susquehanna River.
+Lord Baltimore and the Province of Maryland had circa 1652–53 finished waging a decade long declared war against the Susquehannocks and the Dutch, who'd been trading them furs for tools and firearms for some time.
+Both groups had uneasy relations with the Delaware (Lenape) and the Iroquois.
+Penn's Quaker government was not viewed favorably by the Dutch, Swedish, or English settlers in present-day Delaware.
+They had no historical allegiance to Pennsylvania, so they almost immediately began petitioning for their own Assembly.

 Penn envisioned a city where all people regardless of religion could worship freely and live together.
 Being a Quaker, Penn had experienced religious persecution.
 He also planned that the city's streets would be set up in a grid, with the idea that the city would be more like the rural towns of England than its crowded cities.
 The homes would be spread far apart and surrounded by gardens and orchards.
 The city granted the first purchasers land along the Delaware River for their homes.
 It had access to the Delaware Bay and Atlantic Ocean, and became an important port in the Thirteen Colonies.
 He named the city Philadelphia (philos, "love" or "friendship", and adelphos, "brother"); it was to have a commercial center for a market, state house, and other key buildings.
 The grid plan was adapted from a grid plan originally designed by cartographer Richard Newcourt for London.